PacoReinaCampo/MPSoC-DV/certification/rtca/hardware/chapters/chapter-11.md

 # ADDITIONAL CONSIDERATIONS

 This section provides guidance on additional considerations of design assurance that are not covered in the previous sections.
-These additional considerations may be used at the applicant’s discretion to satisfy some of the objectives of Section 2 through Section 9.
+These additional considerations may be used at the applicant's discretion to satisfy some of the objectives of Section 2 through Section 9.
 Any use of additional considerations should be agreed with the certification authority.

 ## Use of Previously Developed Hardware